wqhcoder/git/README.md

+# GitDoc
-# git
+git leaner
-this is just a git induction
+This is just a git learning doc